 An asbestos disposal bag, permit and disposal at the Waste Transfer Station are free but we do charge a small administration fee.
 Please note from 1 December 2017, the cost of the asbestos bag and permit will increase to £8.50.
-This fee is payable through the online form for the processing and postage of the request.
+This fee is payable through the online form and covers the cost of processing the request and postage.
 The permit will be valid for 6 weeks from the date an application is made.
 You must deposit the material within this time period or the permit will no longer be valid.